 Verify your SSL, TLS & Ciphers implementation.

-SSL verification is necessary to ensure your certificate parameters are displayed as expected.
-There are multiple ways to check SSL certificate, however, testing through online tool provides you with much useful information listed below.
+SSL verification is necessary to ensure your certificate parameters are as expected.
+There are multiple ways to check the SSL certificate; however, testing through an online tool provides you with much useful information listed below.

-SSL Labs by Qualys is one of the most popular SSL testing tools to check all latest vulnerability & misconfiguration.
-Ex:
+SSL Labs by Qualys is one of the most popular SSL testing tools to check all the latest vulnerabilities & misconfiguration.

 - Certificate issuer, validity, algorithm used to sign

 It tests the website’s SSL certificate on multiple servers to make sure the test results are accurate.